FrankCCCCC/baddiffusion_code/readme.md

 - ``--ckpt``: Load the HuggingFace Diffusers pre-trained models or the saved checkpoint
 - ``--output_dir``: Output file path, default: '.'

-If we want to defense the trained model on the last section, we can use the following command
+If we want to detect the Trojan of the backdoored model trained in the last section, we can use the following command

 ```bash
 python anp_defense.py --project default --epoch 5 --learning_rate 1e-4 --perturb_budget 4.0 --ckpt res_DDPM-CIFAR10-32_CIFAR10_ep50_c1.0_p0.1_BOX_14-HAT --gpu 0